 Finding a cheap electricity supplier

-We've got all the information you need to help you find the cheapest deal out there and make huge savings on your electricity bills...
+We've got all the information you need to help you find the cheapest electricity supplier and make huge savings on your electricity bills...

-Only about 15% of Irish consumers switch energy supplier each year, which means the majority of us are missing out on huge savings.
+Only about 15% of Irish consumers switch energy supplier each year.

 All you need to do is visit Switcher.ie’s free, impartial gas and electricity comparison and enter a few details - it helps if you have copies of your most recent bill so you can easily find information on your current supplier and consumption.